Title 201 | Chapter 029 | Regulation 030REG

 Negotiated Resolution; Letter of Admonishment.(1)

-When negotiated settlement terms have been accepted by the certificate holder or applicant, and the executive director or designee subject to the approval the board, the executive director or designee shall cause the settlement agreement, signed by the certificate holder or applicant, to be submitted to the board, including a line for the signature of an officer of the board.
+When negotiated settlement terms have been accepted by the certificate holder or applicant, and the executive director or designee subject to the approval the board, the executive director or designee shall submit the settlement agreement, signed by the certificate holder or applicant, to the board, including a line for the signature of an officer of the board.
 A settlement agreement shall become effective upon being accepted by a majority of a quorum of the board, signed by the chairperson, and filed of record.(3)

 If the board rejects a negotiated resolution that has been signed by the certificate holder or applicant, the matter shall continue to proceed, provided, however, that further negotiations may be conducted and subsequent settlement offers may be presented to the board.
 Rejection shall not be taken as a finding or determination of any kind on behalf of the board and no orders or other pleadings shall be filed of record in regard to the negotiations or the rejected proposal.(4)

 Upon a finding of probable cause to believe a violation of KRS Chapter 314A or 201 KAR Chapter 29 by a certificate holder or applicant has occurred, the board may direct the issuance of a letter of admonishment to the certificate holder or applicant.
 This action may be taken if it is determined by the board that this is an appropriate method of dispensing with the complaint.
 The letter of admonishment shall be signed by the executive director and sent to the individual by both regular mail and email to the mailing address and email address of record pursuant to 201 KAR 29:020 §2(15), with a copy placed in the individual's permanent file.
 Within thirty (30) days of the date of the letter, the individual shall have the right to file a written response to the letter and have it attached to the letter of admonishment and placed in the permanent file.
 The individual shall also have, within thirty (30) days of the date of the letter, the right to contest the letter of admonishment and be granted a full hearing on the complaint pursuant to KRS Chapter 13B.
-If a hearing is requested, the board shall file a notice of hearing and statement of charges and shall proceed in accordance with Section 4 of this regulation.Section 4.
+If a hearing is requested, the board shall file a notice of hearing and statement of charges and shall proceed in accordance with Section 4 of this administrative regulation.Section 4.

 Disciplinary Proceedings.(1)